 Best use: Road trips

 This is a nicer model than the classic stoves you find at Walmart.
 We have tested the equivalent Coleman and Ozark Trail stoves and found them to be a bit flimsier than CampChef, which explains their lower price points.
-The Camp Chef burners also seem to be more powerful.
+The Camp Chef burners are also twice as powerful.

 Pros: